YaroslavKormushyn/ss-preparation/intermediate.md

 The timid one.
 This person never contributes.
 Don't mistake his or her silence for agreement.
 Many times it comes from a lack of self-confidence or fear of embarrassment.
 Calling on the person may be all that is needed to elicit useful input.
 Office staff may need extra encouragement to speak up in meetings that involve physicians and nursing staff.
 If possible, ask the person questions he or she is uniquely suited to answer based on his or her knowledge or expertise.
 Reserved individuals often put a lot of thought into what they say and can make valuable contributions with some encouragement.

 # Process planning

 In [software engineering](https://en.wikipedia.org/wiki/Software_engineering "Software engineering"), a **software development process** is the process of dividing [software development](https://en.wikipedia.org/wiki/Software_development "Software development") work into distinct phases to improve [design](https://en.wikipedia.org/wiki/Software_design "Software design"), [product management](https://en.wikipedia.org/wiki/Software_product_management "Software product management"), and [project management](https://en.wikipedia.org/wiki/Software_project_management "Software project management").
 It is also known as a **software development life cycle** (**SDLC**).
-The methodology may include the pre-definition of specific [deliverables](https://en.wikipedia.org/wiki/Deliverable "Deliverable") and artifacts that are created and completed by a project team to develop or maintain an application.[[1]](https://en.wikipedia.org/wiki/Software_development_process#cite_note-CMS08-1)
+The methodology may include the pre-definition of specific [deliverables](https://en.wikipedia.org/wiki/Deliverable "Deliverable") and artifacts that are created and completed by a project team to develop or maintain an application.

 Most modern development processes can be vaguely described as [agile](https://en.wikipedia.org/wiki/Agile_software_development "Agile software development").
 Other methodologies include [waterfall](https://en.wikipedia.org/wiki/Waterfall_model "Waterfall model"), [prototyping](https://en.wikipedia.org/wiki/Software_prototyping "Software prototyping"), [iterative and incremental development](https://en.wikipedia.org/wiki/Iterative_and_incremental_development "Iterative and incremental development"), [spiral development](https://en.wikipedia.org/wiki/Spiral_development "Spiral development"), [rapid application development](https://en.wikipedia.org/wiki/Rapid_application_development "Rapid application development"), and [extreme programming](https://en.wikipedia.org/wiki/Extreme_programming "Extreme programming").